 We booked an Airbnb in in Boquerón, staying in a large, basic apartment at the north edge of town.
 It was a perfect base for exploring the area – close to everything, but in a quiet neighborhood.

 There are lots of lodging options along the west coast from Rincón all the way south.
 This area is filled with small beach towns, so you can choose to stay in a fun little town, along the beach, or a bit inland in a quiet rural area.
-Check both Airbnb and TripAdvisor (referral links) for a variety of options along the west coast.
+Check both Airbnb and TripAdvisor (affiliate links) for a variety of options along the west coast.

 Dining in Joyuda: